 Before you arrive at Curtain Bluff, the posh comforts begin with expedited customs at the airport.
 After a 40-minute shuttle, the wonders of this magnificent retreat come into focus.
 Breathtaking beaches and turquoise waves are complemented by sophisticated rooms and award-winning cuisine.
 In fact, gourmet grub is a major selling point.
 Health-focused travelers will appreciate dedicated wellness concierges, nutritious menus, and a robust assortment of calorie-burning activities—ranging from aqua aerobics and paddleboarding to pilates and squash.

 WHERE: St. Lucia

 Jade Mountain is a magical place.
 If vistas of the Pitons and shimmering sea aren’t enough to woo you, perhaps a private infinity pool will.
-That’s right, all of the 24 guest sanctuaries are equipped with ensuite piscines.
+That’s right, all of the 24 guest sanctuaries are equipped with ensuite piscine.
 Besides individually-designed swimming holes, duos who book the Total Romance Package can look forward to meals and beverages along with a slew of tempting activities.
 Who can pass up a guided snorkel excursion and sunset yoga?

 WHERE: Negril, Jamaica

 A far cry from all-you-can-eat buffets and jam-packed schedules, this grown-up getaway offers a more intimate all-inclusive experience geared towards couples.
-Expect cliffside cottages, cerulean seas, warm hospitality, and fantastic fare–lobster tail, anyone?
+Expect cliffside cottages, cerulean seas, warm hospitality, and fantastic food.
+Lobster tail, anyone?
 Speaking of, pairs can indulge in private grotto dining or a brown sugar body scrub at the spa.
 With all this, it’s easy to see why The Caves is lauded among the most romantic spots in the Caribbean.